How to implement a kinder innovation strategy

 To comment, please find this post on Linkedin.

-Maria Duloquin
+Maria Halse Duloquin

 Innovation consultant and certified Design Sprint Master supporting organisations to reach purposeful goals faster, through innovation workshops.
 Maria has a decade of global digital marketing experience supporting consumer brand growth and has run innovation events for international corporations over the past 7 years.
 Find her on Twitter @MariaHalse or on LinkedIn.